 5 best practices of BRD

-1. The Business Requirements Document should be easy to read and understand with clear language.
+1. The business requirements document should be easy to read and understand, with clear language.

 2. Past projects can be a great source for reference.